deoplete-plugins/deoplete-jedi/README.md

 ## Options

+- `g:deoplete#sources#jedi#server_timeout`:  The timeout (in seconds) for jedi server to workaround endless loop in jedi.
+Increase it if you cannot get completions for large package such as pandas (see #125).
+Default: 10
 - `g:deoplete#sources#jedi#statement_length`: Sets the maximum length of completion description text.
 If this is exceeded, a simple description is used instead.
 Default: `50`